cocagne/paxos/README.md

 Testing
 -------

-As this library serves to provide correctness guarantees to higher-level consumers, this library's testing must be comprehensive and exhaustive.
 The `test` directory of the root source code repository contains the unittest files used to excersise the implementation.
 The *primary* tests are written in Python and correspond to the essential, practical, functional, and durable modules.
 The Java tests, which are also written in Python, wrap the Java classes with a compatible interface and use the Python unit tests to exercise the Java implementation.
 The Jython interpreter is required for running these tests but it is not required at runtime.